International Moving Costs 2019 : The Ultimate Guide

 Average cost: The most common employment-based US visa are around £450, and the equivalent for Australia is £2,100.

 Moving your Pets

-If you’re planning on moving abroad with your beloved pet, then you have to consider the specific entry requirements for that country.
+If you’re planning on moving abroad with your pet, then you have to consider the specific entry requirements for that country.
+You must remember to check out the requirements in your destination country a few months before moving.
 Bringing your pet abroad is going to be expensive as not only do they need a plane ticket, you will also need to pay for:

 - Pet Passport

 - Special travel crates

 There are many factors that can influence the cost of moving abroad with your pet e.g. the breed, size of the animal and any veterinary requirements your pet needs.
 For more information, take a look at our blog post about moving your pets abroad.